pkhuong/pkhuong.github.io/source/_posts/2025-12-30-six-versions-accessing.markdown

 The writer controls the highest version actually in existence, so we can shrink that to
 \\([\texttt{current_version}, \texttt{stable_version}],\\)
 which includes at most \\(\texttt{QSBR_leeway}\\) versions.
-Such a reader record is in QSBR mode, and can advance its current version with only an acquire load, i.e., without any fence or atomic under TSO.
+Such a reader record is in QSBR mode, and can advance its current version with only an acquire load and a relaxed store,[^relaxed] i.e., without any fence or atomic under TSO.

+[^relaxed]: We can use a relaxed store because the QSBR fast path is robust to races.
+In the worst case, the writer will spuriously force a reader in the hazard pointer mode.

 Otherwise, when the record isn't in QSBR mode and its current version is strictly less than the hazard pointer limit, the record is in hazard pointer mode and protects versions \\([\texttt{current_version}, \texttt{hp_limit});\\)